adityagandhamal/facial-expressions-detection/README.md

   - #### You can find the model building and training process in the `model_building.ipynb` file.

-  - #### Using OpenCV and Python, I have extracted the facial features with the help of the Haar Cascade Classifier `haarcascade_frontalface_default.xml`, and given them to my Model to detect the expressions.
+  - #### Using OpenCV and Python, I have extracted the facial features with the help of Haar Cascade Classifier `haarcascade_frontalface_default.xml`, and given them to my Model to detect the expressions.

   - #### I have written two Python scripts viz. `detection_on_vid.py` and `detection_on_image.py`.
 The former detects facial expressions using Webcam and the latter detects the    expressions of human faces in an image.